HyprCandy/UltraCandy/README.md

 • Light and Dark mode through matugen along with other matugen themeing options

 • (OPTIONAL) Hyprexpo-plus overview and hyprbars plugin integration.
-The user simply has to uncomment them in the plugins section at the end of ~/.config/hypr/hyprviz.conf and uncomment the hyprexpo keybind in ~/.config/hyprcustom/custom-keybinds.conf in the #### Actions #### section to toggle on/off the hyprexpo overview.
+The user has enable and uncomment them in the plugins section at the end of ~/.config/hypr/hyprviz.conf and uncomment the hyprexpo keybind in ~/.config/hyprcustom/custom-keybinds.conf in the #### Actions #### section to toggle on/off the hyprexpo overview.

 • Automatic idle-inhbitor activated when waybar/hyprpanel is toggled off whenever you want extra screen space since you won't be able to activate it through waybar's/hyprpanel's idle-inhibitor button.
 This is great for lighter resource usage as well while still being able to keep your device awake.